 “My interests in clean energy are very broad.
 When I started teaching 35 years ago, clean energy was not a very important area at the time,” Goswami recalls.
 “But I saw it as the future, not just for me, but for all people.
 So I decided to concentrate on solar energy.”
 His early work involved solar thermal conversion, working with solar water and space heating and cooling.
 “Even though I got started in conversion, I quickly got into other fields that, in some cases, were totally unrelated to each other, except that the source of energy was the sun,” he recalls.

 One area that particularly fascinated Prof. Goswami was the century-old thermodynamic Rankine Cycle that converts heat into work.
 It is the method used by solar thermal, biomass, coal, oil and nuclear power plants to heat water.
-This water is boiled to produce steam, which is put under pressure and spins a turbine to create electricity.
+This water is boiled to produce high pressure steam, which spins a turbine to create electricity.
 About 80% of the world’s power plants use this process, which is closely related to a simple steam engine.
 Looking at the system with a mechanical engineer’s eye, instead of using just water, he pioneered using a mixture of fluids to produce a more efficient method of heat exchange.
 His method is to mix water and ammonia, which boils at a lower temperature than water.
 Known as the Goswami Cycle, it pioneered the use of multiple liquids that can work with some of the lower temperatures that fuels, such as biomass requires.
 “In this case,” he explains, “I felt rather than patent it, I just put it out in the literature so people could take advantage from it, it is public.”

 The segue from steam engines to concentrating solar power (CSP) technology boggles the mind, so Prof. Goswami takes over to gently explain some of the newest technologies he is working on.
 “Yes, CSP refers to the mirrors that concentrate sunlight onto collectors.
 It has the potential to achieve grid parity, which means that the cost of power using renewable or clean energy sources will become equal to the cost of using sources such as coal.”
 But what about producing power during non-sunlight conditions?
 “Increase the size of the solar field and with that extra heat you collect you store it as a hot liquid in a tank.
 That liquid in storage is hot enough to create steam that in turn spins a turbine to create electricity.”
 So not only does CSP technology hold the promise of become economically feasible, it has the potential for continuous production, what is called dispatchable power.
 “And another reason why concentrating solar power is attractive to utilities around the world is you can use conventional fossil fuel as backup,” he continues.
 “Because both use the same thermodynamic process to create steam, you can attach CSP to an existing conventional power plant.”
-The U.S. Department of Energy recently granted USF $3.9 million dollars to develop thermal energy storage technology whose cost will be about one-tenth of the present cost of solar thermal energy.
+The U.S. Department of Energy recently granted USF $3.9 million dollars to develop thermal energy storage technology whose cost will be about one-fifth of the present cost of thermal energy storage.